charlieburd/crypto_crystal_ball/README.md

 ## Machine Learning Model - Final Project 2021
-> Bitcoin and other Cryptocurrencies Price Prediction with Machine Learning for the Next 30 Days

 In our final project, our team used Machine Learning Support Vector Regression (SVR) model as a Data Science and Analytics cryptocurrency prediction.
+Bitcoin and other Cryptocurrencies Price Prediction with Machine Learning for the Next 30 Days.

+## Team Members - Roles
+ * Charlie Burd - Information Manager (Square)
+ * Emmanuel Martinez - Tool Creation (Triangle)
+ * George Quintanilla - Framework Creation (Circle)

 ## Resources and DataSets:
 This new assignment consists of three technical analysis deliverables and a proposal for further statistical study: